hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `network_configuration` - (Optional) A `network_configuration` block that describes the network configurations for the Batch pool.

-* `node_placement_configuration` - (Optional) A `node_placement_configuration` block that describes the placement policy for allocating nodes in the pool.
+* `node_placement` - (Optional) A `node_placement` block that describes the placement policy for allocating nodes in the pool.

-* `os_disk_placement_setting` - (Optional) Specifies the ephemeral disk placement for operating system disk for all VMs in the pool.
+* `os_disk_placement` - (Optional) Specifies the ephemeral disk placement for operating system disk for all VMs in the pool.
 This property can be used by user in the request to choose which location the operating system should be in. e.g., cache disk space for Ephemeral OS disk provisioning.
 For more information on Ephemeral OS disk size requirements, please refer to Ephemeral OS disk size requirements for Windows VMs at https://docs.microsoft.com/en-us/azure/virtual-machines/windows/ephemeral-os-disks#size-requirements and Linux VMs at https://docs.microsoft.com/en-us/azure/virtual-machines/linux/ephemeral-os-disks#size-requirements.

 * `task_scheduling_policy` - (Optional) A `task_scheduling_policy` block that describes how tasks are distributed across compute nodes in a pool.
 If not specified, the default is spread.

 * `user_accounts` - (Optional) A `user_accounts` block that describes the list of user accounts to be created on each node in the pool.

-* `windows_configuration` - A `windows_configuration` block that describes the Windows configuration in the pool.
+* `windows` - A `windows` block that describes the Windows configuration in the pool.

 -> **NOTE:** For Windows compute nodes, the Batch service installs the certificates to the specified certificate store and location.
 For Linux compute nodes, the certificates are stored in a directory inside the task working directory and an environment variable `AZ_BATCH_CERTIFICATES_DIR` is supplied to the task to query for this location.
 For certificates with visibility of `remoteUser`, a `certs` directory is created in the user's home directory (e.g., `/home/{user-name}/certs`) and certificates are placed in that directory.